SF & Marin

 The long strokes used in Gua Sha stimulate microcirculation in the soft tissue.
 This increases blood flow.
 Gua sha is intended to address stagnant energy, called chi, in the body.
 Western Medicine more often describes this as inflammation which is the underlying cause of several conditions associated with chronic pain.
 Rubbing the skin’s surface helps break up this energy, reduce stagnant inflammation, and promote healing.

 Practitioners generally use Gua sha on the back, buttocks, neck, arms, and legs.
 A gentle version also exists which is used on the face as a facial technique.
-Dr. Smith begins with mild pressure, and gradually increases intensity to determine how much force you can handle.
+We begin with mild pressure, and gradually increase intensity to determine how much force you can handle.

 Muscle scraping helps breakdown accumulated fat under the skin, also known as cellulite.
 The stimulation breaks up and loosens fascia allowing fat to lie flat under the skin.
 Similar results can be gained through the regular and thorough use of a foam roller.

 Muscle Scraping Sounds Scary | Mill Valley